jadecobra/python_tdd_exercises/source/exceptions/AttributeError.rst

 ~~~~~~~~~~~~~~~~~

-* I add a failing line
+* I will add a failing line

   .. code-block:: python